Skip to content

 parallelismMax parallel pods1

 Pause and predict: A Job requires restartPolicy to be set to either Never or OnFailure.
-Why can’t you use Always — the default for Deployments?
-Think about what a Job is supposed to do, then read the explanation.
+Why can’t you use Always, the default style you may associate with long-running controllers?
+Think about what a Job is supposed to prove before you read the explanation in the next paragraph.

 # Never: Don't restart failed containers (create new pod)